workshirt/WSCoachMarksView/README.md

 ## Adding WSCoachMarksView to your project

+### Cocoapods

+[CocoaPods](http://cocoapods.org) is the recommended way to add WSCoachMarksView to your project.

+1. Add a pod entry for WSCoachMarksView to your Podfile `pod 'WSCoachMarksView', '~> 0.2'`
+2. Install the pod(s) by running `pod install`.
+3. Include WSCoachMarksView wherever you need it with `#import "WSCoachMarksView.h"`.

+### Source files

-Simply add the `WSCoachMarksView.h` and `WSCoachMarksView.m` source files to your project.
+Alternatively, you can directly add the `WSCoachMarksView.h` and `WSCoachMarksView.m` source files to your project.

 1. Download the [latest code version](https://github.com/workshirt/WSCoachMarksView/archive/master.zip) or add the repository as a git submodule to your git-tracked project.
 2. Open your project in Xcode, than drag and drop `WSCoachMarksView.h` and `WSCoachMarksView.m` onto your project (use the "Product Navigator view").
 Make sure to select Copy items when asked if you extracted the code archive outside of your project.